COSC3020/theory-vs-practice-Dhruv8806/README.md

    ->  Asymptotic doesn’t work well with for small input sizes, and therefore $n_0$ would be ignored.

-   ->  The asymptotic analysis does not provide an exact running time.
+   ->  Asymptotic analysis provides an upper bound that is less than or equal to the worst-case limit, which can be misleading.

 - Suppose finding a particular element in a binary search tree with 1,000